-Line 14 - Partnership Income
+Line 14 - Partnership Income Adjustment (Positive)

-Complete line 14 if your Arizona Form 165, Schedule K-1, shows a difference between federal and state distributable income.
+Complete line 14 if line 3, of your Arizona Form 165 Schedule K-1, shows a difference between federal and state distributable income.

-If the difference reported on your Arizona Form 165, Schedule K-1, is a positive number, enter that difference as an addition.
-Enter the addition on line 14.
+If the difference reported on line 3, of your Form 165 Schedule K-1, is a positive number, enter that difference as an addition on line 14.

-NOTE: If the difference reported on your Arizona Form 165, Schedule K-1, is a negative number, enter that difference as a subtraction.
-Enter the subtraction on line 25.
+NOTE: If the difference reported on line 3, of your Form 165 Schedule K-1, is a negative number, enter that difference on line 25.